 Can I drive to my assigned I/Q location?
 What about parking?

-- Absolutely!
+- If you are assigned to Avent Ferry or ES King Village, then YES!
 If you have a personal vehicle and would like to drive yourself to the on-campus I/Q location, you may do so.
 You may park in the residential parking lot(s) adjacent to your assigned I/Q building only; just don’t park in any employee or reserved spaces.
 In order to avoid a citation, you must complete the I/Q Parking Form.
 NC State Transportation will confirm your temporary assignment with University Housing and will then authorize your vehicle to park for the duration of your time in on-campus quarantine.

 If I tested negative, why do I have to remain in quarantine?